 Some meat replacements are worryingly low in protein, but there's more.
 Researchers in the UK found that while adding minimally processed plants to our diet reduces the risk of cardiovascular disease (and particularly deaths from this condition) by up to 14%, choosing plant-based UPFs has the opposite effect.
 While plant foods are often given a 'health halo' by producers, relying on ultra-processed options carries a significant health risk.

-OK, no one turns to sweets for a healthy hit of nutrition, but all confectionery is not created equal.
+While no one turns to sweets for a healthy hit of nutrition, all confectionery is not created equal.
 The original classification of ultra-processed foods highlighted those with five or more ingredients, and a quick glance at a few filled chocolate bars shows the leading products tend to have triple this number.
 The presence of glucose-fructose syrup, typically made from starch, is problematic, too, described by researchers as delivering a 'one-two punch to health'.

 'Clean label' confectionery – products made with natural colours, flavourings and preservatives – is a growing category, so check labels to spot more familiar-sounding ingredients.
 Many will contain sugar, but manufacturers keen to court worried shoppers are increasingly using plant extracts (including turmeric, beetroot and carnauba wax) instead of industrially compromised nasties.
 Just remember to keep all confectionery to a minimum to avoid the ill effects of even healthier versions.